Home

 Two leaders, the same team, double the output.
 The difference is who has to be the genius.

 Liz Wiseman studied leaders and found two types.
 Diminishers are the smartest person in the room, and they prove it, so the room goes quiet.
 Multipliers treat their people as smart and get more out of them by asking hard questions and handing over real ownership.
-The measured difference is about two times the usable capability from the very same people.
+In Wiseman's study, team members reported giving almost twice as much of their capability to Multipliers as they gave to Diminishers.
 The most humbling part of her work: most diminishing is accidental, done by well-meaning managers who jump in to rescue, set a blistering pace, or fire off ideas faster than anyone can act on them.
-The encouraging part is that it is trainable: one Fortune 500 company that taught 200 of its managers to lead as Multipliers reported a 28 percent rise in team output, without adding a single person.

 It isn't how much you know that matters.
 What matters is how much access you have to what other people know.Liz Wiseman